MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 118.0.2088.66: October 24, 2023

+Fixed various bugs and performance issues for Android.

+## Version 118.0.2088.60: October 21, 2023

+Fixed various bugs and performance issues for iOS.

 ## Version 118.0.2088.52: October 18, 2023

 Fixed various bugs and performance issues.